cs3110/textbook/interp/typecheck.md

 # Type Checking

+Earlier, we skipped over the type checking phase.
+Let's come back to that now.
 After lexing and parsing, the next phase of compilation is semantic analysis, and the primary task of semantic analysis is type checking.

 A *type system* is a mathematical description of how to determine whether an expression is *ill typed* or *well typed*, and in the